rkoeninger/ShenScript/docs/interop.rst

 .. function:: js.ast.ternary

-   Constructs an application of the ternary operator - :js:`x ? y : z`.
+   Constructs an application of the ternary operator.

+   Example :js:`x ? y : z`

    :param ast Condition:  True/false expression on the left of the :js:`?`.
    :param ast Consequent: Expression that gets evaluated if the condition is true.